Dog and Cat Vaccinations

 What does the C5 vaccination protect against?

-	The C5 vaccination protects your pet from Canine Parovovirus, Canine Distemper, Canine Adenovirus (Canine Hepatitis), Bordetella bronchisetica and Parainfluenza.
+The C5 vaccination protects your pet from Canine Parvovirus, Canine Distemper, Canine Adenovirus (Canine Hepatitis), Bordetella bronchiseptica and Parainfluenza.
 These diseases are spread by direct contact with affected dogs, contact with affected dogs faeces or the environment.

 Canine Parvovirus is a highly contagious virus that is endemic in Australia (which means it will always be lurking in the soil) and is easily spread from infected dogs.
 It causes profuse bloody diarrhoea and vomiting.
 Affected dogs have a high fever and can die despite the best treatment.

 Canine Distemper is a viral disease that causes vomiting and diarrhoea, coughing and discharge from the eyes and nose.
 It also causes rough skin to form on the foot pads (which is why this disease used to be called “hard pad”).
 Distemper can be fatal in young puppies, and dogs that recover can go on to have seizures or have other brain abnormalities as they get older.

 Canine Adenovirus (Hepatitis) causes a severe liver infection.
 Dogs develop a high fever, lethargy, loss of appetite and painful abdomen.
 Despite treatment dogs can still die from this disease.

 Bordetella bronchiseptica & Parainfluenza are both causes of tracheobronchitis or “Canine Cough”.
 The cough can last for several weeks if not treated.
 Secondary bacterial infections can develop causing pneumonia and more severe disease.

 What does the F3 vaccination protect against?